One of the reasons we struggle to hear God speak is that we don’t recognise it when he does. God may well have spoken, but we haven’t noticed it.

 The second way God speaks is in pictures that we see.
 As God said through the prophet Jeremiah; “Which of them has stood in the council of the Lord to see or to hear his word?”
 (Jeremiah 23:18, italics mine).
 We hear his message through words, but we see his message through pictures.

-When God speaks in pictures, they come in dreams when we’re sleeping or visions when we’re awake.
+When God speaks in pictures, his message comes in dreams when we’re sleeping or visions when we’re awake.
 Sometimes the picture speaks symbolically and requires interpretation (see for example; The Meaning of Vehicles in Dreams).
 Other times, the scene is more literal.

-Sometimes God’s visual messages are full of riddles, poetry and allegorical forms that are not easily interpreted or measurable and can be compared to the parables of Jesus.
+Sometimes God’s visual messages are full of riddles, poetry and allegorical forms that are not easily interpreted or measurable.
+These can be compared to the parables of Jesus which use images or scenes to communicate an idea.
 Walton suggests that the reason word pictures are used by God is to engage the right side of our brains.1 (This idea was touched on in the podcast: Are Women Better at Hearing God’s Voice?)

 Communication in picture form is a way of speaking that the Western church often finds difficult to accept.
 Writers like Dallas Willard2 and Wayne Grudem3 have gone so far to say it is not a valid way to hear God’s voice.
 The reasons are primarily historical – an unfortunate product of Reformation thinking that downplayed the so-called mystical forms of spiritual experience.
 In fact, imagery is the most common form of communication in the Scriptures and can be the most powerful and creative way of all (Read Why God Speaks in Dreams and Visions or listen to this podcast as an example).